Prasanna1Mula/Prasanna1Mula/README.md

 - 👋 Hi, I’m @Prasanna Mula
 - 👀 I’m interested in C programming, Python programming language and Java.
-Aspiring to learn C++ and VDHL in future
 - I am also aspiring to get accqainted with other programming languages and AI tools
-- 🌱 I’m currently learning coding and programming in YT CodeWithHarry, Great Learning academy and Cisco Networking
+- 🌱 I’m currently learning coding and programming in YouTube
 - 📫 How to reach me thehoarseandhumble@gmail.com
 - I am also available on linkedIn- https://www.linkedin.com/in/prasanna-mula-15ab38259/

 <!---